nawasco/vt/README.md

 This source code under the repository is licensed by `MIT license`.
 You can use it freely for your purposes.

-However, these data under [data](./data) and `gh-pages` branch are owned and maintained by `{your organization name}` in Kenya.
+However, these data under [data](./data) and `gh-pages` branch are owned and maintained by `Nanyuki Water and Sewerage Company` in Kenya.
 It is under a [Creative Commons Attribution 4.0 International
 License](http://creativecommons.org/licenses/by/4.0/), which is different from main repository.
-You can use this data freely, but please mention our credit `©{your organization name}` on attribution of your web application.
+You can use this data freely, but please mention our credit `©Nanyuki Water and Serwerage Co., Ltd.` on attribution of your web application.

 ---
-Copyright (c) 2020 Jin IGARASHI
+Copyright (c) 2020 Nanyuki Water and Serwerage Co., Ltd.